Interview Hints and Tips

 Preparing for your online application

-You’ll need to detail your academic background, work experience and extracurricular activities.
-This is an opportunity for us to learn more about you.
-We’re interested in what you’ve done, but even more interested in what you do well and enjoy.
+You’ll need to detail your academic background, work experience and extra-curricular activities.
 Please check our eligibility criteria in FAQs before starting your application.

 Tips for applying online